taikatta/Mileston4-EggSellNT/README.md

 * As a user I would like to be able to find information about my previous orders.

-* As a user I would like to search based on from which farm the eggs are coming from.
+* As a user I would like to search based on which farm the eggs are coming from.

 * As a user I would like to be able to contact Egg - Sell - NT with my questions.